ajoscram/Jupi-Zordon-3400/docs/teams.md

 * Ajitox
 * Barrita
 ## Goals
-1. Write a MockBot, MockMessage and MockServer.
+1. Write a MockMessage and MockServer.
-2. Implement the real message, server and bot modules which talk to the Discord libreary
+2. Implement the real message, server and bot modules which talk to the Discord library